EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 21 - Inheritance & List Slicing/README.md

 # Day 21 Turtle: Inheritance & List Slicing

+## Overview

+   We begin day 21 by learning class inheritance.

 ## Project: Turtle Racing

 Using the Turtle package, we will continue part 2 to build a snake game.
 This will include the object shape, collision detection, user key listeners and a scoreboard.